jessiedouglas/cssi_102/day13/day13.md

 }
 ```

 4. Deleting a note in Firebase RTDB is simple.
 Just reference that record in the database and call `.remove()` on it.
+The first part of the path, `users/${googleUserId}`, should be familiar to students by now.
+We've used this path on day 11 and 13 to write data to our endpoint, and retrieve data from that same endpoint.
+Referencing this endpoint will return to us **all** of the notes that were created by a user.
+To access a specific note created by the user, we'll just append the note's unique key to the path.
 Add this code inside the `deleteNote()` function:
 ```js
 firebase.database().ref(`users/${googleUserId}/${noteId}`).remove();
 ```